10 Critical Employee Scheduling Problems and How to Solve Them

 A lack of accountability is another scheduling problem that can lead to missed shifts or scheduling conflicts.
 When employees do not feel accountable for their schedules, they may be more likely to miss shifts or fail to show up for work.

 To solve this problem, businesses can implement employee scheduling software that allows for easy tracking of employee attendance and performance.
 Additionally, businesses can set clear expectations for attendance and punctuality and enforce consequences for missed shifts or scheduling conflicts.
-By creating a culture of accountability, businesses can improve employee attendance and reduce scheduling errors.

 6. Overtime Costs